 As it starts in, Behind the Mask: The Rise of Leslie Vernon seems to be a variant on the mockumentary/Found Footage film that took over the genre in the latter half of the 2000s.
 It came along a little too early for the meteoric escalation of the Found Footage genre following Paranormal Activity (2007) and draws more on what came after The Blair Witch Project (1999).
 Although, if anything, the scenes where we are introduced to a smilingly friendly killer who happily talks about his trade reminds of the earlier hilariously black Belgian mockumentary Man Bites Dog (1992).
 This however does nothing to let one in on just what a clever, genre-busting film that Behind the Mask is.

-The film develops a number of extremely clever pieces of meta-film.
+There are a number of extremely clever pieces of meta-film.
 There is a witty scene where we see Nathan Baesal selecting victims, looking for a group of students that contains a mix of jocks, party girls, nerds and what he calls a Survivor Girl (which clearly becomes evident is meant as the genre trope of the Final Girl, a term that was invented by American film studies professor Carol Clover).
-In subsequent scenes, we see Nathan Baesal obtaining Angela Goethals’ help in staging a scene where intended victim Kate Lang Johnson comes out of her workplace so that she can get a glimpse of him standing sinisterly looking on from the shadows, and others where he elaborately sets up a red herring with a planted newspaper article.
+In subsequent scenes, we see Nathan Baesal obtaining Angela Goethals’ help in staging a scene where intended victim Kate Lang Johnson emerges from her workplace so that she can get a glimpse of him standing sinisterly looking on from the shadows, and others where he elaborately sets up a red herring with a planted newspaper article.
 We even get Robert Englund introduced as an obsessed psychiatrist obviously modelled on Donald Pleasence in the Halloween series where Nathan Baesal then gets all excited about how he now has ‘an Ahab figure’ hunting him.

 Disappointingly, Scott Glosserman doesn’t keep the Found Footage look clean and forgets about it whenever he needs mood to set the stage such as the scene at the library when Zelda Rubinstein narrates her story and Robert Englund’s psychologist appears, while of course there is the entire ending where the documentary crew abandon their cameras and the film drops into standard dramatic staging.